DtxdF/appjail-oci/README.md

 # appjail-oci

-Containerfile(5) files ready to use in FreeBSD.
+This repository contains a list of `Containerfile(5)` files ready to build.
+The idea is to test the OCI functionality in [AppJail](https://appjail.readthedocs.io/en/latest/OCI/).